Masmiseim36/nxpSDK/boards/evkmimxrt595/wifi_examples/wifi_cli/readme.txt

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.50.9
+- IAR embedded Workbench  9.10.2
-- Keil MDK  5.33
+- Keil MDK  5.34
-- GCC ARM Embedded  9.3.1
+- GCC ARM Embedded  10.2.1
-- MCUXpresso  11.3.0
+- MCUXpresso  11.4.0

 Hardware requirements
 =====================
 - Micro USB cable
 - EVK-MIMXRT595 board
 - Personal Computer
-- One of the following WiFi modules:
+- One of the following Wi-Fi modules:
-  - Panasonic PAN9026 SDIO ADAPTER
   - AzureWave AW-NM191NF-uSD + uSD to SD adapter
   - AzureWave AW-AM457-uSD + uSD to SD adapter
+  - AzureWave AW-CM358-uSD + uSD to SD adapter

 Board settings
 ==============
 Make sure resistors R691~R697 are populated and resistors R611~R620,R660, R661 are removed.

-This example, by default, is built to work with the Panasonic PAN9026 SDIO ADAPTER.
-It is configured by the project macro: WIFI_BOARD_PAN9026_SDIO.
+This example, by default, is built to work with the AzureWave AW-AM457-uSD.
+It is configured by the macro definition in file app_config.h (#define WIFI_BOARD_AW_AM457).
-If you want use the AzureWave AW-NM191NF-uSD, please change the project macro WIFI_BOARD_PAN9026_SDIO to WIFI_BOARD_AW_NM191.
+If you want use the AzureWave AW-NM191NF-uSD, please change the macro to WIFI_BOARD_AW_NM191.
-If you want use the AzureWave AW-AM457-uSD, please change the project macro WIFI_BOARD_PAN9026_SDIO to WIFI_BOARD_AW_AM457.
+If you want use the AzureWave AW-CM358-uSD, please change the macro to WIFI_BOARD_AW_CM358.

 Jumper settings for AzureWave AW-NM191NF-uSD Module:
   - J11 1-2: VIO_SD 1.8V (Voltage level of SDIO pins is 1.8V)